Machine room in Kvilldal, Norway's largest hydropower plant and part of the Ulla-Førre development.

 Machine learning: Teaching power plants to speak

-The hydropower plants in Norway are getting on in years.
+The hydropower plants in Norway are getting older.
 This means costly maintenance and large reinvestments.
 What if the power plants could tell us what they needed and when?

 Camilla Feurst is a senior specialist in risk management in Statkraft's business area Nordics.